 To those who are slowly graduating from AdSense to Ad Exchange, and further looking for options to increase their Ad Exchange and programmatic revenue, this post is definitely for you.
 Also, if you’re someone who is only running AdSense on your blog and have almost close to 1 million page views on your blog or website, again, you’re missing a substantial part of your ad revenue and this post is for you as well.
 Today, in this post, we are going to discuss how price floor optimization can essentially increase your overall programmatic ad revenue.
-Well, for me it was really difficult to understand that how price floors can increase ad revenue, but after doing some substantial research, I am convinced that this really work and I have been able to successfully implement the same strategy on my DFP and thus, I feel this is one of the most crucial post about revenue optimization at Blognife.
+Well, for me it was really difficult to understand how price floors can increase ad revenue, but after doing some substantial research, I am convinced that this really works and I have been able to successfully implement the same strategy on my DFP and thus, I feel this is one of the most crucial posts about revenue optimization at Blognife.
 Before we take a dive into price floor optimization, we need to know the CPM buying mechanics and thus shall get ourselves acquainted with first price and second price auctions.

-How Media Buying Works?
+How does Media Buying Work?

-Marketer, advertisers, and media buyers use various DSPs, Exchanges, and Trading Desks to buy media on behalf of your clients or for their agencies or brands.
+Marketers, advertisers, and media buyers use various DSPs, Exchanges, and Trading Desks to buy media on behalf of your clients or for their agencies or brands.
 Generally, display media is bought programmatically and these media buyers prefer CPM targeting as it provides a more appropriate model and is effective in the long run.
 So, the media buyers pay a flat fee for every 1000 impressions which are auctioned and displayed.

-In order to buy an impression, an advertisers has to make a specific bid which is then auctioned with other buyers.
+In order to buy an impression, the advertiser has to make a specific bid which is then auctioned with other buyers.
 The buyer who places the highest bid is the winner of the auction and his or her ad creative is passed to the publisher website and the impression is served.
 So, if the number of competitors or bidders increase, you should essentially place higher bids to have a chance of your ad loading on the publisher website.
 Since a lot of these processes are automated by DSPs in order to provide the highest possible ROI to the publishers, the media buying on CPM models has become one of the most preferred media buying technique for advertisers.

 First Price Auction Mechanics